 Another example of a type of legal system without specialized enforcers is a feud system, such as traditional Somali law or the legal system of saga period Iceland.
 The rules are enforced by the threat of the private use of force—by anyone, against anyone.
 Individuals vary in their ability to use force, some being more formidable or having more allies than others.
 But nobody has any special set of rights or special legal status associated with the job of enforcing rules, and anyone who uses his particular advantages to try to abuse the system risks bringing into existence a stronger coalition to block him.

 For a third and final example, consider England in the 18th century, a society with modern criminal law but no police.
-Constables had a special legal status, being needed for the procedure that led to a trial [check on the details of this], but no real power.
+Constables were needed for the procedure that led to a trial [check on the details of this], but no real power.
 Since any Englishman could prosecute any case, the fact that an offense was approved of by the authorities was no guarantee that it would not be prosecuted.

-A variant on this approach is to use one part of the legal system against other parts as when, in the U.S., the FBI or state police are occasionally involved in investigations of corruption by local police.
+A variant on this approach is to use one part of the legal system against other parts—as when, in the U.S., the FBI or state police investigate corruption by local police.
 A more decentralized version is the use of tort law to punish the misuse of the powers of the enforcers of criminal law.
 I am told [check this for details] that, whereas modern law students study what rules police must follow in order that the evidence they procure will be admissable, the equivalent section in 19th century textbooks dealt with what police had to do in order not to be subject to civil suit.
-And in a number of prominent cases in recent decades, such as the shooting of Black Panthers Fred Hampton and Mark Clark in Chicago in 1969 and the Steve Jackson case in Texas in 1990, victims of law enforcement abuse sued and collected either damages or a settlement.
+And in a number of prominent cases in recent decades, such as the shooting of Black Panthers Fred Hampton and Mark Clark in Chicago in 1969 and the Steve Jackson case in Texas in 1990, victims of law enforcement abuse sued and collected either a damage judgement or an out of court settlement.

 One final approach to controlling enforcers is suggested by The Transparent Society, a book on the implications of surveillance technology by science fiction author David Brin.
 He argues that technological development, combined with the usefulness of surveillance for law enforcement, is in the process of producing a society where everything that happens in any public place will be recorded and findable, putting enormous potential power into the hands of law enforcement.
-To control the abuses that may result, he further proposes that the transparency run in both directions, that the police be able to watch the citizens but the citizens equally able to watch the police.
+He argues that the best way to control the abuses that may result is for transparency to run in both directions, the police able to watch the citizens but the citizens equally able to watch the police.

-Recent high profile cases such as the Rodney King case, where law enforcement agents got into serious trouble as a result of video recording of their misdeeds by bystanders, suggest that something along the lines he suggested may be occuring.
-The technology is new but the underlying theory is not.
-One very ancient approach to controlling the misdeeds of government actors is for the ruler to hold open court at which any of his subjects may approach him to complain of the acts of his officials.
+Recent high profile cases such as the Rodney King case, where law enforcement agents got into serious trouble as a result of video recording of their misdeeds by bystanders, suggest that something along the lines he suggested may be occurring.
+The technology is new, but the method of control is not.
+One very ancient approach to limiting the misdeeds of government actors is for the ruler to hold open court at which any of his subjects may approach him to complain of the acts of his officials.7

 H.L.
-Mencken, in a satirical discussion of the problem of controlling misdeeds by government actors, describes two solutions, one German, one American.
-The former consisted of a special court for trying errant officials; it worked because, by Mencken’s account, “a Prussian official was trained in ferocity from infancy, and regarded every man arraigned before him, whether a fellow official or not, guilty ; in fact, any thought of a prisoners’ possible innocence was abhorrent to him as a reflection upon the Polizei, and by inference, upon the Throne, the whole monarchical idea, and God.”
+Mencken, in a satirical discussion of the problem of controlling misdeeds by government actors,9 described two solutions, one German, one American.
+The former consisted of a special court for trying errant officials; it worked because, by Mencken’s account, “a Prussian official was trained in ferocity from infancy, and regarded every man arraigned before him, whether a fellow official or not, guilty ipso facto; in fact, any thought of a prisoners’ possible innocence was abhorrent to him as a reflection upon the Polizei, and by inference, upon the Throne, the whole monarchical idea, and God.”

 Think of it as a modified version of the tort law approach—using a decentralized and privately prosecuted part of the legal system to control the public enforcers.